Mixed Native Hedging Trough Mix 5

 The inspiration for the Mixed Native Hedging trough mix 5 comes from the hedgerows that roll across the British countryside.
 We grow a selection mix of different mixes of which this is one mix all with different varieties but underpinning nearly all of it is hawthorn.
 The mixes that we supply are 60% hawthorn with the rest made up of other varieties that are proven to perform well across nearly all of the United Kingdom.
 The plants in these mixes will all give good cover, shelter and food for a wide range of animals, birds and insects, as well as add interest to any planting scheme.
 Being container-grown this hedging will establish faster than the traditional way of using bare root plants to plant a mixed hedge and due to its density and branching, it will not need rabbit guards when planted.

-The Mixed Native Hedging trough mix 5 is one of five mixes that we grow and are supplied in 2 main mixes; Mix 1 is Hawthorn, Field Maple, Hazel and Mix 2 is Hawthorn, Sloe, Cherry Plum.
+The Mixed Native Hedging trough mix 5 is one of five mixes that we grow and are supplied in 2 main mixes; Mix 1 is Hawthorn, Field Maple, Hazel and Mix 2 is Hawthorn, Sloe, Hornbeam.
 There is also 3 lesser mixes; Mix 3 Hawthorn, Crab Apple, Privet; Mix 4 Hawthorn, Elm, Rowan and Mix 5 Hawthorn, Holly, Hornbeam.

 It is possible when trimming the Mixed Native Hedging instant hedge to leave certain plants un-trimmed to form small trees to add extra cover and interest to the hedge.
 The Best ones for leaving untrimmed are Field Maple, Sloe, Crab Apple, Rowan, Elm, Hornbeam and Holly.